chrisfrank/rack-reducer/README.md

 to filter or sort data by making HTTP requests, this gem can help.

-If you're working in Rails, note that Rack::Reducer solves the same problem as [Platformatec][1]’s excellent [HasScope][2].
-Unlike HasScope, Rack::Reducer works in any Rack app, with any ORM, or without an ORM at all.
+If you're working in Rails, note that Rack::Reducer solves the same problem as Platformatec's excellent [HasScope][has_scope].
+But Rack::Reducer works in any Rack app, with any ORM, or without an ORM at all.
 Even in Rails, Reducer's simpler, more functional API may be a better fit for your needs.

 Install
 ------------------------------------------